juicedata/juicefs-csi-driver/examples/multiple-pods-read-write-many/README.md

 # Multiple Pods Read Write Many

-This example shows how to make a static provisioned JuiceFS persistence volume (PV) mounted inside container.
+This example shows how to make JuiceFS persistence volume (PV) mounted by multiple pods and allow read/write stimultaneously.

 ## Using kustomize